Just Stalking

 Legislative goals

 Just Stalking has researched legislative policies and agendas throughout the country on local and national levels to model its agenda after legislation that has passed and that has already been proposed.
-The goals are to enhance policies Maryland to better serve victims, not to be punitive.
+The goals are to enhance laws in Maryland to better serve victims, not to be punitive.

 Take action